Page speed is a factor that can be measured precisely with a bunch of free tools online.

 WordPress themes have one key option, and you as a website owner should have this in mind when you build your website.

-Your homepage displays, you can go with your latest posts or a static page.
+Your homepage design.
+You can choose either to show your latest posts or a static page.
 And this has a lot to do with the speed of your homepage.

 It’s located in the Settings > Reading menu and it defines how your homepage will look and function.